List of Punisher supporting characters: Frank Castle Jr.

-Francis "Frank" Castle Jr. is the son of The Punisher (Frank Castle) in Marvel Comics.
+Francis David "Frank" Castle Jr. is the son of The Punisher (Frank Castle) in Marvel Comics.
 The character, created by Gerry Conway and Tony DeZuniga, first appeared in Marvel Preview #2 (Aug.
 1975).

 Frank Jr. was Frank Castle Sr.'s son and youngest child.
 Frank Jr. took after his dad, and was one of the main reasons from retiring from the Marines.
 One day, the Castle family decided to have a picnic in Central Park to which they accidentally witness a mob execution and are gunned down.
 Frank Sr. is the only survivor with his family's death which sends him over the edge into being the Punisher.
 Since then, Frank Sr. continues to see Frank Jr. in dreams and visions as a driving force to continue a vigilante crusade as a reminder that the Punisher's work is never done.
 Frank Jr. was part of a resurrection scheme by Microchip and The Hood.
 Upon seeing his body alive, Frank torched his son to death with a flamethrower.